patrickpissurno/fastify-esso/README.md

          * req.auth is already available here
          */
     },

+    /** Change the name of generateAuthToken decorator, useful if you want to register this package for different authentications */
+    generateAuthToken_name: "generateAuthToken",

+    /** Change the name of requireAuthentication decorator, useful if you want to register this package for different authentications */
+    requireAuthentication_name: "requireAuthentication",

+    /** Change the name of the request decorator, actual token will be available here once verified, useful if you want to register this package for different authentications */
+    verifiedToken_data_name: "auth",

     /** set this to true if you don't want to allow the token to be passed as a header */
     disable_headers: false,